Eugene29/unpaired-translation/README.md

-## Messy scripts (Cleaning of code will take place soon)
+## Messy scripts (Cleaning of code and README guide is under construction)

-## 1.To view waveform plots of translated waveforms with CPU-net using Transformers, check out Eugi folder
+## 1.To view waveform plots of translated waveforms with Transformers variation of CPU-net, check out Eugi folder

 ## 2.To view Diffusion model generated plots, check out:
 - generated.png